alexzheng42/sDMD/README.md

 ReplicaNum   | The number of replicas.
 Temperatures | The temperature of each replica.
 SocketPort   | The port number of the socket server.
 ExchangeRate | How often the temperature will be exchanged.
 Unit is the time unit.
-Suggest to be 1000.
 <br>